LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ### API Sets

-- While SwitchBack uses **API redirection** for specific **application-compatibility** scenarios, there is a much more pervasive redirection mechanism used in Windows for all applications, called API Sets 👍.
+- While SwitchBack uses **API redirection** for specific **application-compatibility** scenarios, there is a much more pervasive redirection mechanism used in Windows for all apps, called API Sets 👍.
 - Its purpose is to enable **fine-grained categorization** of Windows APIs into **sub-DLLs** instead of having **large multipurpose DLLs** that span nearly thousands of APIs that might not be needed on all types of Windows systems today and in the future.
 - For example, the following graphic shows that `Kernel32.dll`, which is a core Windows library, imports from many other DLLs, beginning with `API-MS-WIN`.
 Each of these DLLs contain a small subset of the APIs that `Kernel32` normally provides, but together they make up the entire API surface exposed by `Kernel32.dll`.
 The `CORE-STRING` library, for instance, provides only the Windows base **string** functions.